-In the 2022-2023 internship year each of the two interns can expect to receive a stipend of approximately \$33,000 in Canadian funds (including 4% in lieu of vacation and benefits).
-Interns who require health benefits may purchase coverage through a company affiliated with Holland Bloorview.
-Past interns have also chosen to opt-in to the health coverage provided at their University during their internship year.
-Interns are expected to take 10 working days (2 weeks) off for vacation during their 52-week internship.
+In the 2024-2025 residency year each of the two residents can expect to receive a stipend of approximately \$38,000 in Canadian funds (including 4% in lieu of vacation and benefits).
+Residents who require health benefits may purchase coverage through a company affiliated with Holland Bloorview.
+Past residents have also chosen to opt-in to the health coverage provided at their University during their residency year.
+Residents are expected to take 10 working days (2 weeks) off for vacation during their 52-week residency.
 As vacation is paid in lieu, the vacation days are unpaid at the time it is taken.
-However, interns do receive pay for statutory holidays.
+However, residents do receive pay for statutory holidays.

-As noted above, interns are granted at least five professional days per year to use for professional development (e.g., conference attendance, educational workshops).
-Like other psychology staff members, interns will have access to some professional development funds to assist with conference fees.
-Additional funds are also available through the internship program.
+As noted above, residents are granted at least five professional days per year to use for professional development (e.g., conference attendance, educational workshops).
+Like other psychology staff members, residents will have access to some professional development funds to assist with conference fees.
+Additional funds are also available through the residency program.

-As staff members at Holland Bloorview our interns are welcome to access our Employee Assistance Program that is free of charge.
+As staff members at Holland Bloorview our residents are welcome to access our Employee Assistance Program that is free of charge.
 The range of services is varied and the service is confidential.